jtl-scx/dev-guide/Guide/Channel-API.md

 }
 ```

-Seller is now redirected to the `signUpUrl`.
+The Seller is then redirected to the `signUpUrl`.

 On the SignUp Page, the Channel must ask for Seller identification.
 If a Seller is considered as valid and authenticated, the Channel itself must create a unique SellerId and send them together with the SessionId, from the SignUp URL to the Channel API.